Iceayydev/SimpleSnipe/README.md

 You can change the **button thickness** and **color**, too.
 You can change the thickness by changing the `1px` value, and you can change the color by changing the `rgba` value.
 border: '1px solid rgba(0, 0, 0, 0.2)',

+### Texboxes support the same style configs as the Background and Buttons.

 Thats all!